vishwaashish/React-blogsite/README.md

 > A React-blogsite

-`React-blogsite` is a simple [react.js](https://reactjs.org/) web application, just for knowledge purposes created by [Ashishkumar Vishwakarma](https://github.com/vishwaashish).
+`React-blogsite` is a simple blog based [react.js](https://reactjs.org/) web application, just for knowledge purposes created by [Ashishkumar Vishwakarma](https://github.com/vishwaashish).

 Everyone is welcome to use it.